phillipclapham/neuroweaver/README.md

 Keep sparking, lab rat—no ceilings, just wide-open skies.
 Take these ideas and forget them or make them your own, Play bigger, trust deeper, flow wilder—your genius life grows as you do.
 The Neuroweaver Way's no script; it's a jam, a dance, a laugh in the wild spaces of life.
 Abundance and clarity are just the start—now spark your whole damn genius life.
 Play's your spark-slinger—what'll you tinker with next? 💫

-**Your Next Step**: Go check out the [Daily Dream Life Laboratory: The Neuroweaver Spark Sheet](docs/Daily_Reference_Guide.md) for more information on daily practices and techniques to keep your genius life flowing.
+**Your Next Step**: Go check out the [Daily Genius Life Laboratory: Your Spark-Slinger’s Playbook](docs/Daily_Reference_Guide.md) for more information on daily practices and techniques to keep your genius life flowing.

 ---